arnsteio/OpenSCAD-workshop-2018-02/05-trigonometry_conditionals_loops.md

 That is our clip pretty much done!
+We can export it to STL now, and prepare it for printing with Cura.
+Or publish it om <http://www.thingiverse.com>.
-The variables at the top of the script - which plug directly into the API of Thingiverse's web setup - make it easy to make any clip you would want.
+The variables at the top of the script - which plug directly into the API of Thingiverse's web setup - makes it easy for anyone to make any clip they would want.

 ### Solid vs hollow
 It is almost always better to design hollow rather than solid.